-Experiment 2 (Figure 5) is included mainly because of available composition measurements.
-The feed mixture was similar to that in Experiment 12 and with the feed charged to the reboiler.
-The PI-control tunings are the same as in Experiment 4.
-This is an early experiment and the startup was performed manually, which is the reason for the somewhat erratic initial responses.
+Experiment 2 is included mainly because of available composition measurements.
+The feed mixture similar to experiment 12 and with the feed charged to the reboiler.
+The PI-control tunings are the same as in experiment 4.
+This is an early experiment and the startup was performed manually; this is the reason for the somewehat erratic initial responses.
 The compositions of the main component in the vessels and the most important impurities are shown in Figure 6.
-Composition analysis shows that the primary purification is finished after approximately 3.5 h for this experiment.
+From composition analysis can be seen that the primary purification is finished after approximately 3.5 h for this experiment.

-Comparing the trajectories of the main components in the vessels (Figure 6, top) with the simulation of Experiment 12 (see Figure 9, top), we see that the trajectories are similar in shape for the purification of the main components in the accumulator, intermediate vessels, and reboiler.
-Comparable trajectories for the impurities in the vessel holdup are found for accumulator, intermediate vessel 2, and reboiler.
+Comparing the trajectories of the main components in the vessels (Figure 6, top) with the simulation of experiment 12 (Figure 9, top), we see that the trajectories are similar in shape for the purification of the main components in accumulator, intermediate vessels and reboiler.
+Comparable trajectories for the impurities in the vessel holdup are found for accumulator, intermediate vessel 2 and reboiler.